simdiversity/RNcEDGPS/README.md

 # RNcEDGPS
-## Nonconvex Euclidean Distance Geometry Problem Solvers
+## Nonconvex Euclidean Distance Geometry Problem Solver

+This R pckage contains a nonconvex euclidean distance problem solver based on the idea of disputedness.